andreagrisafi/SALTED/README.rst

 3) Cycle over the angular functions sorted as -L, ..., 0 , ... , +L

 The possible basis set choices appear in :code:`src/basis.py` and are consistent with the electronic structure codes that are to date interfaced with SALTED, i.e., PySCF, FHI-aims, CP2K.
-If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information or manually add the proper dimensions.
+If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information or manually add the proper dimensions to the file.

 Contact
 -------